Step 10: Configure ignored files | Admin

 # The syntax for P4IGNORE files is not the same as Perforce syntax.

-# - a ! character at the beginning of a line excludes the file specification
+# - ! at the start excludes the file specification

 .vs/